 - Thelma & Louise.
-What starts as a act of self-defense ends with a multi-state manhunt.
+What starts as an act of self-defense ends with a multi-state manhunt.

-- In Otto Preminger's Where the Sidewalk Ends, a Rabid Cop accidentally beats a suspect to death, and ends up inadvertantly framing an innocent man while trying to throw suspicion off himself.
+- In Otto Preminger's Where The Sidewalk Ends, a Rabid Cop accidentally beats a suspect to death, and ends up inadvertently framing an innocent man while trying to throw suspicion off himself.

 - The whole film Armored is basically a big example of this trope.
 The main plot starts off with a plan by a group of six or so armored truck drivers to steal the money they're transporting.
 The protagonist has more of a conscience than the average felon, but needs money and agrees to go along with it.
 Things start out alright for them when they take the truck to an abandoned warehouse where they plan to hide the money and then retrieve it after they pretend their truck was attacked.
 At some point, they decide that they need to blow up the truck in order to hide the evidence, but things still look like they might go off without any major hitches.
 However: it turns out that a homeless man is living in the warehouse.
 When the homeless man sees them, the trigger-happy member of the heist team shoots him.
 When the protagonist suggests calling an ambulance, the team's leader finishes off the homeless man.
 Then, the protagonist turns on them and sounds an alarm that draws a police officer to the warehouse.
 The trigger-happy guy shoots the cop, seriously wounding him.
 Then, in order to force the protagonist to cooperate with them, the crooks kidnap a member of his family.
 Meanwhile, another member of the team decides he can't handle it anymore and says he wants out, to which the other criminals respond by murdering him.
 In the end, the gang's leader tries to run over the protagonist with an armored truck.

-- In Bad Lieutenant Port Of Call New Orleans a Dirty Cop's life starts to spiral out of control as he has to keep committing new crimes in order to deal with the fallout from his old crimes.
+- In The Bad Lieutenant: Port of Call New Orleans a Dirty Cop's life starts to spiral out of control as he has to keep committing new crimes in order to deal with the fallout from his old crimes.
 And since his old crimes were motivated by massive drug and gambling addictions he hasn't kicked yet, he keeps creating new problems just as soon as it looks like he's solved the old ones.

 Live Action TV